 For the safety of our guests, all patrons may be searched upon entry to the Black Sheep.

 Box office and will call open 30 minutes before doors.

 Tickets are available for purchase at our box office every night we have a show while supplies last.

-For ADA seating please arrive just before doors are open so we can assure you get seated and set-up comfortably.
+For ADA assistance please arrive just before doors are open so we can assure you get set-up comfortably.

 The Black Sheep is general admission and mostly standing room only.
-There are a limited number of bar stools and tables available as well, on a first come first serve basis.
+There is limited space with benches off to the side which are available on a first come first serve basis.
 There is no reserved seating.

-The Black Sheep is unable to verify or guarantee the authenticity of tickets that were not purchased directly through an authorized sales channel (i.e. Black Sheep box office, Marquis Theater box office, Summit Music Hall box Office, or through ticketfly.com).
+The Black Sheep is unable to verify or guarantee the authenticity of tickets that were not purchased directly through an authorized sales channel (i.e. Black Sheep box office or through ticketfly.com).
 For this reason, we do not recommend purchasing tickets from third-party re-sellers.
 If a ticket is purchased through a third-party re-seller, the Black Sheep is not responsible for any fraudulent activity and will not honor invalid tickets.